Kitchen Hood Installation in Warsaw — Fitting and Connection

 How the on-site work goes

-7. Tests all speed settings, cleans up.
+7. Checks all speed settings, tidies up.

 Common installation mistakes (and how to avoid them)